Nerve root overview — anatomy and causes of compression

 Nerves can be grouped into two categories:

-- Sensory – these nerves collect and process information, giving us our sense of touch and the ability to recognize other stimuli, such as pain, heat and cold
+- Sensory.
+These nerves collect and process information, giving us our sense of touch and the ability to recognize other stimuli, such as pain, heat and cold.

-- Motor – these nerves are responsible for controlling muscle function throughout the body
+- Motor.
+These nerves are responsible for controlling muscle function throughout the body.

-In the event that a nerve root is interfered with, a number of unique symptoms can present, depending on the severity, origin, and location of the affected nerve.
+If a nerve root is disrupted, many unique symptoms can develop, depending on the severity, origin and location of the affected nerve.
 For example, muscle weakness can result from motor nerve irritation, while radiating pain may be caused by sensory nerve problems.

 Nerve root compression can be caused by a number of conditions but is most commonly associated with:

 - Inflammation or herniation of a spinal disc.
 Spinal discs are the spongy pads located between the vertebrae to prevent them from grinding against one another, but over time, are susceptible to deterioration.
 Should a disc become swollen or ruptured, it may contact a nerve root and cause compression.

 - The thinning or collapse of a spinal disc.
 Another type of disc degeneration is the thinning or collapse of discs.
 When a disc collapses, the vertebrae above and below the disc move closer together, tightening the spaces through which nerve roots travel out of the spinal column.